antancia/super-duper-octo-couscous/README.md

-# Numbers Game Tool

-A React app displaying a grid of numbered squares matching the clock layout.
+# NYTH - Clue #6 tools

+A quick app made for exploring some theories for the New York Treasure Hunt's (2025) clue #6.

+Mostly written using Cursor Agent.

 ## Getting Started